 The Silent Saboteur: How Employees Using Public AI Tools Are Exposing Your Company's Sensitive Data – And Why You Must Act Now

-This isn't a hypothetical nightmare—it's happening right now in businesses across the globe, and the scale is staggering.
+This isn't a hypothetical nightmare — it's happening right now in businesses across the globe, and the scale is staggering.
+Enterprise file protection breaks down the moment sensitive documents leave the boundary of sanctioned systems, and employees using public AI tools represent exactly that kind of silent, uncontrolled data transfer.
 While employees embrace AI tools that can transform productivity, they're inadvertently creating the largest corporate data breach in history.
 One upload, one query, one copy-paste at a time.

 The statistics are jaw-dropping.
 According to recent surveys, over 75% of employees now use AI tools for work-related tasks, often without their company's knowledge or approval.
 These aren't just casual users checking ChatGPT for email suggestions—employees are uploading contracts, customer data, proprietary code, and confidential documents to public platforms that explicitly state in their terms of service that submitted data may be used to train their models.